 Company: OmnEcoil Instruments, Inc.

-OmnEcoil is developing a new biopsy device – funded in part by ONAMI Launch and Gap Grants – which combines an MRI endorectal coil and biopsy needle guide into one instrument, allowing for the simultaneous conduct of two procedures (diagnostic MRI and MRI-guided biopsy).
+Project Description: OmnEcoil is developing a new biopsy device—funded in part by ONAMI Launch and Gap Grants—that combines an MRI endorectal coil and biopsy needle guide into one instrument, allowing for the simultaneous conduct of two procedures (diagnostic MRI and MRI-guided biopsy).
 When used in tandem with MRI-guided biopsy, OmnEcoil’s biopsy device could be a win-win, providing tumor localization and increased accuracy, reduced costs to patients and the healthcare system, and a more convenient and comfortable procedure for prostate patients.

 Project Title: Rapid and Accurate Blood Volume Determination

 Company Contact: Dr. Theodore Hobbs, Oregon Health and Sciences University, and QuantiPort, Inc.

 Project Description: QuantiPort, Inc. is developing a point-of-care medical device that quickly, accurately, and safely measures blood volume.
 Blood volume is an important physiological parameter in the assessment of blood loss due to trauma, major surgery, or GI ulceration.
 Results are expected to be generated within minutes and may be repeated several times an hour to allow assessment of ongoing blood loss or to assess the effects of therapeutic interventions such as blood transfusion.
 The QuantiPort device is intended to provide physicians with diagnostic power to save more lives and reduce health care costs for millions of patients.